azlansucksatroblox-cloud/david-bazsucki-s-terrible-skater/README.md

 1. Download ROBLOX Studio if you haven't already.
 2. Login to ROBLOX Studio.
-3. Download the "game.rbxl" file.
+3. Download the game by clicking on "game.zip".
-4. Open the file.
+4. Open the "game.rbxl" file.
 5. Once you are in, press F5 to start the game.

 # Controls to the game: